 - Never provide sensitive information to an unverified source

 - Avoid any text message that appears to come from the number 5000.
 This may be an identity that hides a scammer’s real phone number.
-The message may be masked using a technique called SMS spoofing (described below).
+The message may be masked using SMS spoofing (described below).

 - Look into setting up a “text alias.”
 This cell phone feature hides your actual phone number from the smishing sender

-- Contact your cell phone service provider and report the text messaging you received
+- Contact your cell phone service provider and report the text message you received

 Short Message Service (SMS)